Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 \subsection{Initial conditions and gravitational softenings}

 We perform cosmological hydrodynamical simulations from zoom-in initial conditions (ICs) which produce at $z=0$ an isolated dark matter (DM) halo of mass $ \simeq 2 \times 10^{12}$~M$_{\odot}$.
 The details on these ICs, identified as AqC, can be found in \cite{Springel2008,scannapieco12}.
-In particular, baryons and high resolution DM particles define a Lagrangian volume that, by z=0, includes a sphere of $\sim 3$~Mpc radius centred on the main galaxy.
-The simulated halo does not experience major mergers at low redshift and does not have close massive satellite galaxies, thus it is expected to host a disc galaxy at redshift $z=0$.
+In particular, baryons and high resolution DM particles define a Lagrangian volume that, by z=0, includes a sphere of $\sim 3$~Mpc radius centred on the main galaxy. \edi{The general expectation is that the simulated halo forms a disc galaxy at low redshift, since it does not experience major mergers at late time. }

 In this paper, we present simulations performed at two different resolutions.
 Low-resolution (LR, usually dubbed in this work C6) simulations are analyzed to explore the effect of varying parameters and physical assumptions in the treatment of dust evolution.
 High-resolution (HR or C5) simulations are considered when comparing with observations our fiducial model.
 In the language of \cite{scannapieco12} ({\it the Aquila comparison project}), LR-C6 and HR-C5 simulations correspond to level-6 and level-5, respectively.
 At HR-C5 (LR-C6) the mass resolution for the DM is $2.2 \times 10^6$~M$_{\odot}$ ($1.8 \times 10^7 $~M$_{\odot}$).
 The masses of gas particles change during the simulation.
 They can decrease due to star formation, or increase because of gas return by neighbour star particles.
 Initially, they are $4.1 \times 10^5$~M$_{\odot}$ at HR and $6.6 \times 10^6$~M$_{\odot}$ at LR.
 As for the computation of the gravitational force, we use a Plummer-equivalent softening length of $445$~pc ($890$~pc) for HR (LR) resolution simulations, constant in comoving units at $z>6$, and constant in physical units at $z \le 6$.